 You would make one affordable payment each month based on what your budget illustrates you can afford.
 The funds you pay each month would accumulate in a trust account.
-So, rather than paying your creditors each month you would be making one reduced payment into a trust account.
-As the funds grow, over time the law firm will begin negotiating with each of your creditors to settle your medical bills one by one.
+So, rather than paying your creditors each month, you would be making one reduced payment into a trust account.
+As the funds grow, the law firm will begin negotiating with each of your creditors to settle your medical bills one by one.

 How to Qualify for Debt Settlement for Medical Debt?

-Eligible accounts include medical bills, credit cards, personal loans and just about any unsecured debt.
+Eligible accounts include medical bills, credit cards, personal loans, and just about any unsecured debt.

 Debt Validation to Help With Medical Bills For Low-Income Applicants